rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <!--more-->

-That's easy enough, the first line in the Dockerfile makes certain that the Docker image will use the latest version of the Jekyll Docker image available [here](https://hub.docker.com/r/jekyll/jekyll/).
+That was easy enough, the first line in the Dockerfile makes certain that the Docker image will use the latest version of the Jekyll Docker image available [here](https://hub.docker.com/r/jekyll/jekyll/).
 Using the [Jekyll Docker wiki](https://github.com/jekyll/docker/wiki/Usage:-Running), I built my local image from the terminal, running the command from a terminal window at the path where the Dockerfile is located:

 <pre id="build">$ docker build . -t jekyll-rolspace</pre>